 The Kennet and Avon Canal had been built early 19th century which ran between Reading and Bristol mainly for transporting corn.
 Mid way through the 19th century the canal went in to decline due to the railway arriving.

 By the late 19th century the railway (Great Western Railway) in Newbury was developed further.
 A branch line was made to Didcot, followed by another branch line to Winchester and finally a branch to Lambourn.

-In the 20th century Newbury Racecourse was built which would go on to become a marshalling yard for the American army during the Second World War.
-The town was bombed on one occasion.
+In the 20th century Newbury Racecourse was built which would go on to become a marshalling yard for the American army during the Second World War, and Newbury had two RAF Presentation Spitfire’s named after the town.
+The town was bombed, wounding and killing some local residents.
 Part of Greenham Common was occupied by the 101st Airborne Division and this provided the place from which planes with scores of gliders (built by Elliotts of Newbury) took off to participate in the invasion of Europe on D-Day, 6th June 1944.

 During the cold war Greenham Common was an American nuclear bomber base which was also used for the International Air Tattoo.
 The Greenham Common airbase would become a Cruise missile base with 96 fully operational cruise missiles.